I give the kind of keynote I enjoy listening to—engaging, educational and inspiring.

 My three favorite themes that engage, educate and inspire are: Laughter, Imagination and Gratitude.

 You will have a blast in my laughter team-building sessions.
 Just ask one of the hundreds of seniors who have attended my laughter class on Monday mornings from 9 – 10.
-In our eighth year, we’ll have you clapping your hands to the beat of ho-ho-ha-ha-ha and drinking giggle juice before you know it.
-Click here to learn more about my keynote: Laugh for No Reason?
+In our tenth year, we’ll have you clapping your hands to the beat of ho-ho-ha-ha-ha and drinking giggle juice before you know it.
+See latest article in the OC Register Click here to learn more about my keynote: Laugh for No Reason?

 Is imagination kids stuff?
 Walt Disney didn’t think so.
 Cutting edge corporate visionaries don’t think so.
 Yours truly definitely doesn’t think so.
 Keynotes about imagination offer many opportunities for how to use imagination to achieve successful outcomes such as improved health and well-being, starting a new career, initiating a project or learning how to cook.
 Click here to learn more about my keynote: The Imagination Formula